Dean's Tuition Scholarships

 - Who may apply: TA/TF/GSAs with U.S. citizenship or permanent alien residence.

-- Requirements: Fill out the FAFSA and FAAS, which are available through the Office of Financial Aid website and contact Stacey Roa at 412-624-6094 to let her know you would like to apply.
+- Requirements: Fill out the FAFSA and FAAS, which are available through the Office of Financial Aid website and contact Graduate Studies at 412-624-6094 to alert the office you would like to apply.

 University Center for International Studies Scholarships